djcooke/compendium/_potd_181_enemies/garm.md

         when necessary.
 A bit of range will help to avoid some autoattacks too'
       - 'Can interrupt a Voice if you need to, but save for emergencies (avoiding another patrol, etc.)'
+  PLD:
+    difficulty: Easy
+    notes:
+      - 'Can interrupt Ram''s Voice for uptime'
   RDM:
     difficulty: Easy
 ---